Changissnz/internet_insecurity_of_today/README.md

   the lives of certain individuals.
 Expect advanced persistent threats to show themselves in new ways that are not only for educational/intellectual purposes.
 Obscurantistic culture has re-emerged as the norm in Western media, clearly started as a reactionary response to BRICS aggression.
+- The internet is global.
+Chances are there are still issues for any individual, despite their affluence, that they have to deal with in their localities (piracy,narcotics, et cetera).